 - Defended clients in numerous labor arbitrations involving contract interpretation and employment termination issues.

-- Work with national hotel clients in responding to union picketing at multiple hotel properties.
+- Worked with national hospitality clients in responding to union picketing at multiple properties.

-- Drafts and reviews employee handbooks, supervisor manuals and employment policies.
+- Draft and review employee handbooks, supervisor manuals, and employment policies.

-- Reviews workplace employment practices and conducts workplace audits including audits of wage and hour compliance and hiring, discipline and discharge practices.
+- Review workplace employment practices and conduct workplace audits including audits of wage and hour compliance and hiring, discipline, and discharge practices.

-- Provides training on all workplace issues including such topics as proper hiring, discipline and discharge, harassment and discrimination and FMLA and ADA compliance.
+- Provide training on all workplace issues including such topics as proper hiring, discipline and discharge, harassment and discrimination, and FMLA and ADA compliance.

-- Assists companies with due diligence and other issues related to the acquisition of facilities.
+- Assist companies with due diligence and other issues related to the acquisition of facilities.

 - Bonnie Eslinger, TWC Workers Fight Timecard Rounding Policy At 9th Circ., LAW360, September 3, 2015